-Melbourne Cup: Australia to stop for country's richest horse race
+Melbourne Cup: Almandin delivers second win for jockey Kerrin McEvoy

 The riding breeches Payne wore to win the race have since been sold to the National Museum of Australia for a reported A$40,000 (US$30,400).

-The Melbourne Cup was first run in 1861 and is held on the first Tuesday of November during the Spring Carnival at Flemington Park.
+The Melbourne Cup was first run in 1861.
+It attracts more than 310,000 fans to Flemington Racecourse and millions more watch on TV -- and now online.
+For the first time, the event was livestreamed on Twitter.

-The four-day carnival attracts more than 310,000 fans to Flemington.
 The day of the Melbourne Cup is a public holiday in the state of Victoria so residents can watch the race.

-Every year, the race attracts calls for an end to animal cruelty amid claims the horses are being pushed ever harder to win the title, and with it a first prize of A$3.6 million (US$2.75 million).
+Every year, the race attracts calls for an end to animal cruelty amid claims the horses are being pushed ever harder to win the title.